-Nationally, one in three women, and one in four men, have suffered physical violence at the hands of an intimate partner at some point in their lives.
-In Wyoming, domestic assault is the unlawful attempt by one household member to cause bodily injury to another household member.
+Nationally, one in three women and one in four men have suffered physical violence at the hands of an intimate partner at some point in their lives.
+In Wyoming, domestic assault is an unlawful attempt by one household member to cause bodily injury to another household member.
 Household members don’t necessarily have to be spouses.
 It can include intimate partners, other family members, children, and other cohabitants.

 These incidents of abuse can be physical, sexual, economic, emotional, or psychological.
 It also can include verbal threats, stalking, and cyberstalking.

 A successful conviction can result in a six-month prison sentence as well as a $750 fine.

 More than 20 percent of women in Wyoming have reported being stalked at some point in their lifetime.
 Wyoming law defines “stalking” as a course of conduct that is meant to harass another person.
 Harassment can take many forms, such as “verbal threats, written threats, lewd or obscene statements or images, vandalism or nonconsensual physical contact, directed at a specific person or the family of a specific person, which the defendant knew or should have known would cause a reasonable person to suffer substantial emotional distress, and which does in fact seriously alarm the person toward whom it is directed.”